Skip to content

 What Career Breaks Actually Cost

 Career break cost is more than just lost salary.
-The total cost has three components: ongoing expenses during the break (housing, food, insurance continue whether working or not), lost wages for the break period, and lost employer benefits like tax-advantaged retirement account match that accumulate through employment.
+The total cost has three components: ongoing expenses during the break (housing, food, insurance continue whether working or not), lost wages for the break period, and lost employer benefits like retirement account match that accumulate through employment.
 A 6-month break at 60,000 annual salary with 3,000 annual match costs 31,500 in direct losses — 30,000 lost salary plus 1,500 lost match — on top of 18,000 in continued expenses, for a total of approximately 49,500.

 Why Breaks Are Worth Evaluating Financially